Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

   table FileSystem.GetPartitions()

-This function returns all partition on LimeOS
+This function returns all partitions on LimeOS

 ----